Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

     ![On the Your Estimate page, the estimate of $3,879.60 in US Dollars is boxed in red, as is the collapse all button (two arrows in a circle pointing in toward each other).](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image28.png "Your Estimate page")

-### Task 2: Calculate Estimated Hosting Cost of VMs with Reserved instances
+### Task 2: Calculate estimated hosting cost of VMs with reserved instances

 1. From a new browser tab or instance, navigate to the **Azure Pricing Calculator** <https://azure.microsoft.com/en-us/pricing/calculator>